Category Archives: Inspiration

 And now, four weeks of 9-to-1 have passed like lightning, leaving way too much stuff still not in its place here (and way too little time left before I go back to work).
 Streak!

-Atticus and his teacher, Miss Lane
+Atticus and Ms. Lane

 Academically, Atticus probably didn’t learn a whole lot.
 He already knew his letters, numbers, colors, shapes.
 (This is the kid who’s been reciting Latin for a year and has the equivalent of a photographic memory for songs, lyrics and key.)

-Also, socially, there was so much he needed to learn: raising his hand to contribute to class discussion, working quietly, staying seated, cooperating with other kids, walking through the cafeteria line with a tray — all with teachers who expect some mess-ups and are trained to help kids learn from them.
+Also, socially, there was so much he needed to learn: raising his hand to contribute to class discussion, working quietly, staying seated, cooperating with other kids, walking through the cafeteria line with a tray โ€” all with teachers who expect some mess-ups and are trained to help kids learn from them.

 Kevin and I went to the school today for a pizza party program.
 His teachers, paraprofessionals, principal, nurse and secretaries all knew Atticus and told us how much they had enjoyed him.